jsdelivr/globalping-cli/README.md

 <h1 align="center"> <a href="https://www.jsdelivr.com/globalping"><img width="28" alt="Globalping icon" src="https://user-images.githubusercontent.com/1834071/216975126-01529980-a87e-478c-8ab3-bf7d927a1986.png"></a> Globalping CLI </h1>

-<p align="center">Run measurement commands from a global network of probes right from your console with the official command-line interface for <a href="https://github.com/jsdelivr/globalping">Globalping</a>.
+<p align="center">Access a global network of probes without leaving your console.
+Benchmark your internet infrastructure, automate uptime and latency monitoring with scripts, or optimize your anycast network – from any location and free of charge.
 Powered by the Globalping community!</p>

 <p align="center"><img width="80%" src="https://user-images.githubusercontent.com/1834071/217010016-9da38f12-906a-47cf-adca-18017588efe5.png">
 </p>

 ## Key features
+- The official command-line interface for the [Globalping](https://github.com/jsdelivr/globalping) network
 - Run networking commands from any location in the world
-- Real-time results for ping, mtr, traceroute, DNS resolve, HTTP
+- Real-time results for all supported commands: ping, mtr, traceroute, DNS resolve, HTTP
-- Detailed timings and latency metrics
+- Includes detailed timings and latency metrics for every test
 - Human-friendly format and output
 - Supports Linux, MacOS, and Windows
-- Auto-updated through package managers
+- Auto-updated via all automated installation methods
 - Explore additional [Globalping integrations](https://www.jsdelivr.com/globalping), including our online tools, Slack app, and more

 ## Installation